wuwendyy/NP-reduction-visualization/README.md

 # NP Reduction Visualizer

 A Python-based interactive visualizer for NP-complete problem reductions.
 This tool provides dynamic visualizations of problem instances and their corresponding reductions, such as 3SAT → Independent Set and 3SAT → 3-Coloring.
+For detailed documentation, see Documentation.pdf in the repository.

 ## 📦 Installation